justjenb/portfolio/README.md

 ## Credits

+Reused misc. code from previous projects (see Projects listed in this project) for .card display and flexbox formatting

 Tutorial credit for responsive mobile menu to [ITNEXT](https://itnext.io/how-to-build-a-responsive-navbar-using-flexbox-and-javascript-eb0af24f19bf)

 Tutorial credit for text overlay on an image to [IMarketINX](https://www.imarketinx.de/artikel/text-centered-on-image.html)